michaelolson01/cl-3d-fps/README.md

-# Cl-Star-Builder
+# cl-3d-fps
-A Testbed for OpenGL Game dev in lisp
+A Testbed for OpenGL development in lisp

 ## Usage
-TODO
+not setup to be used outside of slime/sbcl yet

 ## Installation
 TODO